Janet Anderson Perkin

-Janet Margaret Anderson (later Perkin; November 21, 1921 – March 30, 2012) was a Canadian pitcher and outfielder who played in the All-American Girls Professional Baseball League during the 1946 season.
+Janet Margaret Anderson (later Perkin; November 21, 1921 – March 30, 2012) was a Canadian pitcher and outfielder who played in the All-American Girls Professional Baseball League (AAGPBL) during the 1946 season.
 She batted and threw right handed.
 Anderson was one of the 68 players born in Canada to join the All-American Girls Professional Baseball League in its twelve years history.